ruizt/pstat100-content/README.md

 ## Repository information

+This repository contains primarily Jupyter notebooks; in addition, some data files (typically .csv or .zip), figures or images, and markdown files are included.
+All files are deployed from a private repository containing development versions.

 ### Contributors

 All course materials were developed in Spring 2021 by Trevor Ruiz.

 Lab0 and Lab1 were adapted from materials written by Alex Franks and Kate Kharitonova for a pilot version of the course offered as INT15 in Spring 2020.

 Assignment tests were developed and implemented by Priyanka Banerjee during Fall 2021 and Winter 2022.